nasa/cumulus/docs/development/python-best-practices.md

 To add `pytest` to the project run the command `uv add --dev pytest pytest-cov`.

 To configure `pytest` add commandline options for `pytest` in the `pyproject.toml` file like the example seen below.
 More `pytest` options are available in the [documentation](https://docs.pytest.org/en/stable/reference/reference.html#ini-options-ref).
 Additional options for `pytest-cov` are found in the [pytest-cov documentation](https://pytest-cov.readthedocs.io/en/latest/config.html).
-Note that since

 ```toml
 [tool.pytest]